2022-10-18

 • They do maintain the same state, (e.g. reading a file from an in-memory file-system will yield the exact same data that were previously written to it,) so

-• They do fully behave as if the operations were actually performed, while
+• They do fully behave as if the operations were actually performed as far as the component-under-test is concerned, while

-• The compromises that they make in order to achieve this are inconsequential or even desirable when testing. (e.g. during a test run it does not matter if files created during a previous test run do not still exist, and as a matter of fact it is better if they do not still exist.)
+• The compromises that they make in order to achieve this are inconsequential or even desirable when testing. (e.g. during a test run it does not matter if files created during a previous test run do not exist anymore, and as a matter of fact it is better if they do not exist.)

 Note that the terminology is a bit unfortunate: fakes are not nearly as fake as mocks.